 The Value of a Workers’ Compensation Lawyer

 A workers’ compensation lawyer provides legal assistance if you believe that you should receive workers’ comp, or you think you should receive more benefits than you are receiving.
 A workers’ compensation lawyer will often provide a thirty-minute free consultation.
 During this visit, the lawyer will assess your situation and let you know the likelihood of your having a real case.
-Criteria for determining whether you require a lawyer include, but are not limited to, the following:
+Criteria for determining whether you require a lawyer include, but are not limited to, whether or not:

 - Your injuries will prevent you from returning to work, either immediately or perhaps ever

 - You had significant disabilities before the incident

 - You need to dispute a decision made by your employer